ShubhamOmprakashPatil/Simulataeous_Localisation_and_Mapping_using_GTSAM/README.md

 The author adheres to the Honour Code and have commented all the steps in the code for the reader's understanding of algorithm and the code.

 Thank-you.

+Pre-requisites
+1. Install GTSAM in Python using pip install gtsam
+2. For plotting install Matplotlib using pip install matplotlib